 Toys are a risky business, it’s never easy to gauge what a child will find interesting or fun.
 Kids play with boxes, dirt and their own boogers.
 That’s a tough market to crack.
 Worse, some toys can clearly be super fun but too damn dangerous (according to adults) while other toys are clearly just lazy attempts to try to make money with no thought behind them whatsoever, just a lot of skillful marketing.
-With that in mind, here’s 11 toys no sane person would try to sell you in 2014.
+With that in mind, here’s 11 toys from the 80s and 90s no sane person would try to sell you in 2014.

 The entire Masters of the Universe toy line merits its own article for poor decisions and ghastly design/name issues, but if we want to pick just one amongst the many to be the jewel in He-Man’s turd crown it has to be Stinkor, and the metaphor is exceptionally accurate as Stinkor’s gimmick was literal stink.